JarryShaw/MacDaily/res/update.rst

       -V, --version         show program's version number and exit

     general arguments:
-      -a, --all             update all packages installed through Atom, RubyGem, Node.js, Homebrew, Caskroom, Mac App Store, and etc -q, --quiet           run in quiet mode, with no output information -v, --verbose         run in verbose mode, with detailed output information
+      -a, --all             update all packages installed through Atom, RubyGems, Node.js, Homebrew, Caskroom, Mac App Store, and etc -q, --quiet           run in quiet mode, with no output information -v, --verbose         run in verbose mode, with detailed output information